GrytsenkoAndrey/lar-ai-phpstorm-promts/README.md

 Pro tip: Use the # prefix for quick memory adds.
 Type # Use 2-space indentation for JavaScript files and it's instantly added to CLAUDE.md.

+## Configuration Commands

+Customize Claude Code to match your workflow:

+/config — Opens the Settings interface.
+This is your control panel for everything from model selection to privacy settings.

+/model — Quickly switch between Claude models (Sonnet, Opus, Haiku) without opening full settings.

+/permissions — View and update tool permissions.
+Critical for security-conscious development.

+/output-style — Configure how Claude formats its responses.
+Prefer minimal output?
+Set it here.

+/privacy-settings — Control what data gets shared and stored.
+Session Analytics

+## Track your usage and costs:

+/usage — Shows your plan limits and rate limit status.
+Know before you hit the wall.

+/export [filename] — Export the conversation to a file or clipboard.
+Great for sharing solutions or creating documentation.

+/rewind — Time travel for your code.
+Rewind to any checkpoint in the conversation or code state.
+Development Tools

+## Commands specifically designed for coding workflows:

+/review — Requests a code review of your current changes.
+Like having a senior dev look over your shoulder.

+/todos — Lists all TODO items Claude is tracking from your conversation.
+Never lose track of action items.

+/doctor — Runs health checks on your Claude Code installation.
+Troubleshooting made easy.

+/add-dir — Add additional working directories to the session.
+Useful for monorepos or multi-project work.